• Gluten-Free Recipes

 Welcome!

-I'm Nicole, and I share carefully tested gluten-free baking recipes made with simple, wholesome ingredients.
-I'm a writer, recipe developer, and cookbook author who believes in real food, lots of vegetables, and balance, too -- because I dearly love cake.
-I post gluten-free baking recipes as well as the occasional vegetarian and vegan dish.
+I'm Nicole, a writer, recipe developer, and cookbook author.
+I share carefully tested gluten-free baking recipes as well as the occasional vegetarian and vegan dish, all made with simple, wholesome ingredients.
+I believe in real food, lots of vegetables, and balance, too -- because I dearly love cake.
 Welcome!
 Learn more about me.

 The cover of the cookbook Flourless: Recipes for Naturally Gluten-Free Desserts by Nicole Spiridakis shows an opera cake.